gardenfence/blocklist/README.md

 ### Realtime

-There is currently no fixed update schedule, but it won't likely be more than once a week or so.
+Updates are typically processed and reviewed once a week.

 # Other Blocklists

 One of the aims of the Garden Fence blocklist is simplicity.
-There is only one list, and I aim to keep it as straightforward as I can.
+There is only one list, it can be used for manual or automatic import, and I aim to keep it as straightforward as I can.

-It might not suit your needs though, so these are a couple of other blocklists you might want to look at.
-They work on different criteria, and these pages also have some additional information on working with blocklists in general.
+It might not suit your needs though.
+These are some other recommended lists which you might find useful:

-- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains quite a variety of different lists, as well as combined lists based on other sources.
-The Garden Fence blocklist, and Seirdy's blocklist are used as sources for some of the combined lists here.
+- [PaulaToThePeople's FediBlock](https://joinfediverse.wiki/FediBlock) is a manually curated list, and is formatted for manual reference, not importing.

 - [Seirdy's Fediverse Blocklists](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/) has several manually curated block lists in different levels of severity.

+- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains a variety of lists automatically combined from a variety of sources.